The Fourth Horseman (Millennium): Plot

-On a farm in Baraboo, Wisconsin in 1986, a farmer finds his entire warehouse of chickens dead, the floor soaked in blood.
+In 1986, a farmer in Waterloo, Wisconsin, finds his entire warehouse of chickens dead, the floor soaked in blood.
 He attempts to call for help, but quickly collapses, bleeding profusely and covered in dark lesions.

-Twelve years later, Millennium Group member Frank Black (Lance Henriksen) is visited by a retired FBI agent, Richard Gilbert (Glenn Morshower).
+Twelve years later, Millennium Group consultant Frank Black (Lance Henriksen) is visited by a retired FBI agent, Richard Gilbert (Glenn Morshower).
 Gilbert hopes to headhunt Black, a former colleague, for his new private security firm, The Trust.
 Their meeting abruptly ends when Black receives word that his father has died.
 At the funeral, Black explains the notion of death to his daughter Jordan (Brittany Tiplady); later that day, he unsuccessfully tries to contact fellow Group member Lara Means (Kristen Cloke), with whom he has lost contact.

-Black meets with another Group member, Peter Watts (Terry O'Quinn) to investigate the death of Jason Mogilny, who was found at a riverbank surrounded by six pints of spilt blood, with no evidence of murder.
+Black meets with another Group member, Peter Watts (Terry O'Quinn), to investigate the death of Jason Mogilny, who was found at a riverbank surrounded by six pints of spilt blood, with no evidence of murder.
 Black notices dead birds floating past in the river.
 A coroner determines that Mogilny drowned when his lungs filled with his own blood, surmising the cause to be a viral infection.
-Everyone who came into contact with the corpse is isolated in quarantine, waiting to be tested for exposure to any pathogen.
+Everyone who came into contact with the body is isolated in quarantine, waiting to be tested for exposure to any pathogen.

 While quarantined, Black accuses Watts and the Millennium Group of knowing more about the virus than is apparent; Watts frantically quotes the Bible's Book of Revelation in response.
-The pair are examined by mysterious doctors in protective suits; shortly afterwards, they are cleared to leave quarantine.
+The pair are examined by mysterious doctors in protective suits.
+Shortly afterwards, they are cleared to leave quarantine.
 Black contacts Gilbert and accepts his offer to join The Trust; however, he first wishes to "rescue" his friends within the Group and asks for Gilbert's help in locating Means.